 July 31st, 2013

-Truck Smart and Drive To Stay AliveZero Fatalities, by Sarah Stephenson.
+Truck Smart and Drive To Stay AliveZero Crashes, Injuries and Fatalities, by Sarah Stephenson.

 Drive to Stay Alive and Truck Smart are brought to you by UDOT’s Motor Carrier Division.
 These two programs have the same goal of addressing drivers safety but to two different audiences.
 The Truck Smart program focuses on helping drivers develop a healthy respect for large trucks and buses while the Drive to Stay Alive program encourages good safety habits among truck drivers.
 Both campaigns were started almost five years ago but were recently revitalized with a new website containing pamphlets and program information on safe driving.